Heritage in the Hawkesbury

 Aboriginal cultural heritage encompasses the living, traditional or historical practices, ancestral remains, representations, expressions, beliefs, knowledge and skills—and associated environment, places, landscapes, objects and materials—valued by Aboriginal people as culturally meaningful.

-Hawkesbury City Council is currently developing the Hawkesbury Aboriginal Cultural Heritage Study.
-As part of the Study, Council has commenced engagement with various Aboriginal representative groups and individuals in order to understand Aboriginal cultural heritage - further details will be released as the Study progresses.
+Hawkesbury City Council has adopted the Hawkesbury Aboriginal Cultural Heritage Study, which includes engagement with various Aboriginal representative groups and individuals in order to understand Aboriginal cultural heritage.

 The Hawkesbury - A Thematic History